[Column] Expansion of bear damage and impact of sound

 Sound usage flow for bear damage control

-flowchart TD A[Farmland/village monitoring] --> B[Sensor detection] B --> C [Acoustic warning transmission] C --> D [Bear escape behavior] D --> E [Damage reduction/safety assurance]
+flowchart TD A[Monitoring of farmland and villages] --> B[sensor detection] B --> C[Acoustic warning transmission] C --> D[bear escape behavior] D --> E[Mitigating damage and ensuring safety]

 References/Materials